nfthomas/ttb-label-app/README.md

 ### Future Improvements

-Utilize region-based detection (using opencv contours to pick PSM per zone) or confidence-weighted merging based on word-level confidence scores from Tesseract.
 Ideally multiple passes per image are avoided.
+This could be achieved with region-based detection (using opencv contours to pick PSM per zone) or confidence-weighted merging based on word-level confidence scores from Tesseract.
+Some attempts at these optimizations did not consistently produce expected results, so the thorough/slower algorithm was favored for this initial solution.

 ## Backend Architecture